 Police in Canada say the death toll has risen to five, after a runaway train carrying crude oil derailed Saturday in eastern Quebec province.

-The derailment caused four of the train's more than 70 cars to explode in the middle of the town of Lac Megantic, igniting fires that destroyed dozens of buildings, including stores and at least one bar.
+The derailment caused four of the train's more than 70 cars to explode in the middle of the town, igniting fires that destroyed dozens of buildings, including stores and at least one bar.

-A police spokesman said 40 people are reported missing, and he predicted the confirmed number of deaths will rise.
+A police spokesman said 40 people are reported missing and the confirmed number of deaths will rise.

 The cause of the derailment is still not known.
 Canada's transportation safety agency is investigating.

 Canadian Prime Minister Stephen Harper called the accident "shocking and truly devastating."
-He said the government is ready to provide assistance.
+He said his "thoughts and prayers" are with the people of Lac-Megantic and that the government is ready to provide assistance.